GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 {% Details %}
 {% DetailsSummary %}✨ Try it for yourself{% endDetailsSummary %}
-<iframe loading=lazy src="https://scroll-driven-animations.style/tools/view-timeline/progress/?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="500" style="height: 500px; width: 100%; border: 1px solid #333;"></iframe>
+<iframe loading="lazy" src="https://scroll-driven-animations.style/tools/view-timeline/progress/?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="500" style="height: 500px; width: 100%; border: 1px solid #333;"></iframe>
 {% endDetails %}

 A View Progress Timeline is often abbreviated to simply “View Timeline”.
 It is possible to target specific parts of a View Timeline based on the subject’s size, but more on that later.